marcello-goccia/Python-Projects-for-Students/Computer Science Contests/Exercises-08 - Libraries/Problem0010 - E-Commerce Discount Engine/problem.md

 Premium customers: 20% discount on purchases over $200 Discounts are applied only to the amount exceeding the threshold

-Write a function apply_discount that takes the total purchase and the customer type and returns the final price after applying appropriate discount (float)
+Write a function apply_discount that takes the total purchase and the customer type as input parameters and returns the final price after applying appropriate discount (float)

 ## Input Description
+Two input parameters:
 Total purchase amount (float)
 Customer type (string: 'new', 'regular', or 'premium')